dnsimple/dnsimple-support/content/articles/premium-domains.markdown

 Premium domains appeal to specific businesses or groups of people, providing them with useful, specific domain names for their activities.
 Other times they're just popular keywords or a very well known combination of a name and domain.
 Some registries or registrars also consider two or three letter domains to be more valuable, so those may have a higher price.

 For example: Paris is known as the city of love.
-The domain created as a combination of these could be `paris.love` and would be a very attractive name for marketing companies or businesses.
-The `.love` registry therefore may impose a higher fee for this combination.
-The registrar may even add to this price to make it more expensive than a typical `.love` domain registration.
+The domain created as a combination of these could be `paris.love` and would be an attractive name for marketing companies or businesses.
+The `.love` registry may impose a higher fee for this combination.
+The registrar may even make it more expensive than a typical `.love` domain registration.

 ## How can I register or transfer a Premium Domain with DNSimple?

-When going through our domain registration process, if you try to register what is flagged as a premium pricing domain you'll see an alert indicating the new price versus the typical price for that given domain.
-The alert will look like the screenshot below:
+When going through our domain registration process, if you try to register a domain flagged as a premium pricing domain, you'll see an alert indicating the new price versus the typical price for that domain.
+The alert will look like this:

 ![Premium Domain Alert](/files/premium-domain-alert.png)